Rohithzr/node/doc/api/child_process.markdown

     // send SIGHUP to process
     grep.kill('SIGHUP');

-Note that while the function is called `kill`, the signal delivered to the child process may not actually kill it.  `kill` really just sends a signal to a process.
+Although the function is called `kill`, the signal delivered to the child process may not actually kill it.  `kill` really just sends a signal to a process.

+Also note that if the child process already exited when `kill` is called, an exception will be thrown.
+This can even happen when the `child_process` object did not emit `exit yet.
+Therefore it is wise to wrap the `kill` call in a try..catch block.

 See `kill(2)`